jarkkokovala/distsys19/project1/documentation/specification.md

 ## Communication

-Communication between our dfs client and nodes (name node, file nodes) as well as between the nodes is handled via HTTP protocol.
-HTTP protocol was selected primarily for ease of implementation with python programmin language.
-In a real distributed file system a protocol other than HTTP would be more suitable at least for short, frequent messages sent between the nodes like the heartbeat message.
+Communication between our dfs client and the actual dfs system (name node, file nodes) as well as between the nodes is handled via HTTP protocol.
+HTTP protocol was selected primarily for ease of implementation with python programming language.
+In a real distributed file system a protocol other than HTTP would be more suitable at least for short, frequent messages sent between the nodes for example the heartbeat message.

-The messages sent between system components are described above in the processes section so that under each component a table of messages sent from the componenent are listed.
+The messages sent between system components are described above in the processes section so that under each component a table lists messages sent from that particular componenent to some other component.
+The arrow column indicates weather a response message is (logically) expected '-->' denotes a one-way message (async) and '<-->' a two-way message (sync).
+The response messages are not separately listed.
+Since we're using HTTP (TCP) for all communication the responses are of course always sent (and by default waited).
+To mitigate this we define a tiny time-out on the sending side.
 The tables are a description of our implementation, not a comprehensive list of all messages sent in a fully functioning distributed file system.

 An example of a communication sequence for storing a single file on the file system is decribed in the following picture.